 38. Ride the bamboo train in Battambang

-Siem Riep is a true paradise when it comes to its lush greenery, pristine temples, and a quiet vibe.
+Siem Reap is a true paradise when it comes to its lush greenery, pristine temples, and quiet vibe.
 Then you should not feel hesitant to hop on the rusty bicycle to burn some calories and savor the surroundings of this magnificent historical city.

 40. Experience birdwatching at the Preak Toal Bird Reserve

-41. Lose yourself in the Pub Street in Siem Riep
+41. Lose yourself in the Pub Street in Siem Reap

 42. Have a Beerlao by the Mekong Delta